MECSI: Evaluation model for internal service quality

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The InnOvaciOnes de NegOciOs magazine is a free and open access electronic magazine of a scientific-academic nature and is a publication of the Autonomous University of Nuevo León, in which the authors retain their copyright and grant the magazine the exclusive right to first publication of the work.
-Third parties are allowed to use the published content, as long as the authorship of the work is acknowledged and the first publication in this journal is cited.
+The journal InnOvaciOnes de NegOciOs is a free, open-access, electronic journal of a scientific and academic nature.
+It is published by the Autonomous University of Nuevo León (UANL).
+Authors retain their copyright and grant the journal a non-exclusive license for first publication of their work.
+Third parties are permitted to use the published content, provided that the authorship of the work is acknowledged and the first publication in this journal is cited.

-For more information, please contact the Research Secretary (FACPyA) of the Autonomous University of Nuevo León.
-Telephone: (81) 1340-4430.
-Email: revinnova@uanl.mx
+For more information, please contact the Research Secretariat (FACPyA) of the Autonomous University of Nuevo León.
+Telephone: (81) 1340-4431.
+Email: revinnova.negocios@uanl.mx